-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a specific number of points for you for a specified period of time during your application process.
-This saves you from working through your entire application process and learning at the end that your interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This ensures that your interest rate won't get higher during the application process.

 Do you have a question regarding a mortgage program?